surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Theme </b> enables color for reference line.

- > <b>Note:</b>  Y-Axis is enabled only for Line, Bar and Bubble chart only.
+  <b>Note:</b>  Y-Axis is enabled only for Line, Bar and Bubble chart only.

  1.Click on Add Reference Line.

 ![enter image description here](https://github.com/surifirstpin/AcuBI_Technical_Documents/blob/master/images/Ref1.png?raw=true)

-> **Note: Y-Axis is enabled only for Line, Bar and Bubble chart only.
+<b>Note:</b> Y-Axis is enabled only for Line, Bar and Bubble chart only.

 # Format